davised/seqIO_extract/README.md

 # History

+v1.1.1 - 2016-10-13 - Added inexact matching for genbank file records. record.id is actually VERSION line of the genbank file.

 v1.1.0 - 2016-10-13 - Added ability to search for LOCUS headers in genbank file to output a subset of the genbank file or fasta nucleotide data.

 v1.0.0 - 2016-09-21 - First revision released to GitHub.